MYavuzYAGIS/Automotive-Cybersecurity/Protocols & Cyber.md

 1- Define test levels according to the **V-Model**.

+On the left side of the V-Model there is system model from more abstract to more concrete.

+On the right side of the V-Model there is the integration and test levels.

+- USer Requirements --> Vehicle Test
+entire product test, on test/prototype vehicles.focus is bring car into prod maturity.

+- System Requirements --> System Test

+testing behavior of `whole system` black box, HIL and SIL (software in the loop)

+- System Architectural Design --> System Integration Test

+test on target, performed onDUT/HIL, mainly black box testing. focus is integration and stability.

+- Software REquirements --> Component TEst

+Component test which is Grey Box, functionalk requirements testing

+- SoftwareDesign + Software integration

+CI. automated tests, high-frequency commits and PRs

 2) Design approprioate Test concept and specifications.

 3) Implementation Levels: Component,EoL,Partial Network,Full Network and vehicle test solutions.